nthGH1030/POPRFiller_Electron/electron-react-app/README.md

 A central table shall be uploaded by user to the application and the application will read it, then extract a specific row of its data and write it onto either `template PO` or `template PR`.

+Most calculations are done in excel, the app merely extract the data from an excel table and write it onto a separate excel file with a different format

 The application is written using React and Electron.
 It is supported on both Windows and MacOS.

 In order to properly utilize the app, you must create both `./secrets/template PO.xlsx` and `'./secrets/template PR.xlsx'` yourself.